 The other day Pope Francis told journalists during the airplane presser on his return to Rome from Lesbos that, to understand the controversial bit in Amoris laetitia Infamous Footnote 351, we should have recourse to Card.
 Schönborn’s address at the presentation of the Post-Synodal Exhortation … Continue reading

-I would like to know why many parishes do not offer the Sacrament of Penance on Holy Saturday?
-There’s only 1 parish in my area that hears confessions on Holy Saturday and I often wonder is there a … Continue reading
+From a reader… I would like to know why many parishes do not offer the Sacrament of Penance on Holy Saturday?
+There’s only 1 parish in my area that hears confessions on Holy Saturday and I often wonder is there … Continue reading